monadicsystems/monadicsystems.github.io/post8.md

 1. Checks that the request's method is `GET`
 2. Checks that the first part of the URL path is equal to `greet`
 3. Binds a path parameter or a query parameter to `maybeName`, if it exists.
 Otherwise, `Nothing` is bound to `maybeName`.
-This line contains two useful            functions:
+This line contains two useful            parser combinators:
      * The `optional` parser combinator from the `parser-combinators` library.
-The parser it is applied to will return `Nothing` instead of failing if the              parser fails
+This transforms the result of a parser into `Nothing` if it fails, or                    `Just value` if it succeeds
      * The `<|>` operator from the `Alternative` typeclass.
 If the parser on the left side of the operator fails, the parser on the right side of the operator          is tried
 4. Checks that the request has no more remaining path parts
 5. A let expression that assigns the correct value to `greeting` based on the value of `maybeName`
 6. Write `greeting` to the response body

 Here's another example of simple server that returns `ping` on a `GET` request to `/pong`, and `pong` on `GET` request to `/ping`.
+Notice how we use the `<|>` operator again to combine endpoint definitions.

 ```haskell
 main = run id do